-The Screenability executive and a member of the Create NSW Sector Investment team and the external EP will read all applications and compile a shortlist.
+The Screenability executive and a member of the Create NSW Sector Investment team and the external Executive Producer will read all applications and compile a shortlist.

-Shortlisted teams will be interviewed by the Screenability EP, the external EP and an additional executive of the Create NSW sector investment team who will make a recommendation on the final selections and the recommendation will be considered by Director Sector Investment.
+Shortlisted teams will be interviewed by the Screenability Executive Producer and an additional executive of the Create NSW sector investment team who will make a recommendation on the final selections and the recommendation will be considered by Director Sector Investment.

-Successful teams will have a briefing with the Screenability EP.
+Successful teams will have a briefing with the Screenability Executive Producer.

 At that point we will discuss Create NSW requirements, provide feedback, and go over any questions you may have.
-You will need to finalise and execute the Create NSW grant agreement within 4 weeks from the date of the briefing, unless otherwise agreed.
+You will need to finalise and execute the Create NSW grant agreement within 4 weeks from the date of the briefing, unless otherwise agreed in writing.

 - Create NSW will need to approve these agreements noted above prior to issuing its grant agreement to the Applicant.